-Laser Maze – Laser Maze requires you to use mirrors, beam-splitters, a little science and brainpower to direct the laser through a series of mind-challenging mazes and light up the target.
-For younger children there is a Laser Maze Jr.
+Laser Maze – Laser Maze requires you to use mirrors, beam-splitters, a little science, and brainpower to direct the laser through a series of mind-challenging mazes and light up the target.

-Roller Coaster Challenge – With this game you get to build their very own roller coaster.
+Roller Coaster Challenge – With this game, you get to build your very own roller coaster.
 Choose a challenge card and set up the beginning pieces, then add the missing ones to complete the coaster.

 Balance Beans – Balance Beans is a logic game and math game all in one.
 Set up the Red Beans according to the Challenge Card.
 Then carefully place the colorful Beans on the Seesaw to keep it from teetering.

 Cat or Dog Crimes – Use your problem-solving skills to figure out where each animal was at the time of the crime.
 These games are equally amazing and the gameplay is very similar.
 I suggest buying based on which you like more cats or dogs.